 - Make sure you understand your host country’s standards of modesty and/or neatness in dress.

 - Electrical currents and sockets are not the same around the world.
-You may want to purchase electrical converters (plug adapters) or consider buying these items in your host country.
+You may want to purchase a plug adapter(s) or consider getting an electronic converter.

 - Allow room for the personal purchases, gifts, and other things you may acquire while abroad.
 Barring any baggage restrictions, consider packing a small, empty duffle bag in your luggage or buying a small bag overseas to allow for extra items on your return.

-Many students arrange a calling schedule with family and friends, setting a time each week when they will be at a certain number.
+Many students arrange a calling schedule with family and friends, setting a time each week when they will be available.
 There are several options if you plan to use phone services:

 - U.S. long-distance carriers offer a wide variety of calling options.
 Call around to compare prices or check with the carrier your parents use.
 You may need to get international dialing access to call from the U.S. and/or to call from overseas to the U.S.

 - Your host institution may send you information about international calling cards and rates from overseas.
 If not, ask a representative from your host university if they can make recommendations.
 Some calling cards purchased overseas are more economical than calling cards purchased in the U.S.